 After mutually experiencing a yearning to get off the beaten track, Lisa Graumlich and her daughter, Maya Graumlich, decided to make a difference in the world by becoming Global Volunteers.
 So in the summer of 2014, Lisa and Maya embarked on an exciting adventure to provide meaningful service to the children and community in Pommern, a rural village in Tanzania.
 We asked this mother-daughter duo a few questions about their shared volunteer journey.
 See below for Lisa’s beautiful explanation of the value of volunteering with your children and how your relationship can grow to a deeper level.
 Enjoy!

-Please explain your pre-volunteer story: Why did you decide to volunteer together?
-What motivated you?
-Whose idea was it?
+What motivated you to volunteer abroad together?
 Why did you choose Global Volunteers?

 “The summer of 2014, my daughter Maya had a longing to spend her summer doing something bigger than her regular routine of visiting relatives, going to sports camps, and kicking back.
 She did not quite know what she wanted to do.
 She knew it should have something to do with kids.
 She loves caring for young children and cares deeply about the well-being of children around the world.
 I, too, had a longing.
 As a professor, I have had the privilege of collaborating with scientists in the wildlife parks of East Africa.
 I was itching to return, not just to see those magnificent landscapes again but to immerse myself in the joyful and loving East African culture.
 There was an inevitable “ah hah” moment when we thought, “Let’s go to Africa!
 Surely we can find a meaningful service project focused on children.“ After that moment, there was no turning back, not even when the list of immunization shots showed up in the mail.